Common Name(s): Muninga, Kiaat, Mukwa

 Grain/Texture: Grain is straight to interlocked.
 Medium to coarse texture with a low natural luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; mineral deposits occasionally present; growth rings indistinct; rays not visible without lens; parenchyma diffuse-in-aggregates, winged, confluent, and banded (not marginal).
+Endgrain: Diffuse-porous; large pores in no specific arrangement, very few; solitary and radial multiples of 2-3; mineral deposits occasionally present; growth rings indistinct; narrow rays not visible without lens, spacing close; parenchyma diffuse-in-aggregates, winged, confluent, and banded (not marginal).

 Rot Resistance: Heartwood is rated as being durable to moderately durable; good resistance to insect attack.